HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 and/or loss of ethnic diversity, which are best avoided.
 ~~Especially since the <span style="color:Beige">Queen</span> is secretly researching immortality treatments in the hope of distributing them to the global public without international backlashes— *Nothing to see here!*~~.

-Convicted felons[^Politikoj-Rajtoj-1] will normally have their reproductive priviliages revoked, as well as their right to vote etc.
+Convicted felons[^Politikoj-Rajtoj-1] may normally have their reproductive priviliages revoked (via surgery/medicine) as part of their punishments, as well as their right to vote etc.

-[^Politikoj-Rajtoj-1]: This only applies to those who choose to stay in *RdO* ans serve their sentence instead of eviction, as [Freedom of movement](#freedom-of-movement) is considered as one of the fundamental rights in *RdO*, and will be respected almost no matter what.
+[^Politikoj-Rajtoj-1]: This only applies to those who choose to stay in *RdO* ans serve their sentence instead of eviction, as [freedom of movement](#freedom-of-movement) is considered as one of the fundamental rights in *RdO*, and will be respected almost no matter what.

 #### Right to own physical properties